shivannis/xandr-docs-public/xandr-docs/articles/curate/edit-seller-defaults.md

 ---
-title: Edit Seller Defaults
+title: Microsoft Curate - Edit Seller Defaults
 description: This article provides instructions to edit seller defaults such as setting the eligibility and inventory trust for sellers. ms.date: 11/14/2023
 ---

-# Edit seller defaults
+# Microsoft Curate - Edit seller defaults

 You can set the eligibility and inventory trust for sellers in the Partner Center screen or in the My Settings for {Seller Name} section of the Partner Details page.